AlternateNicko/EpsilonPL/README.md

 • // - this symbol is defined as a comment

-• */ /* defines multilined comments and are enclosed with those symbols

 • Built in functions - there are built in functions and methods used for easier variable assignments and value manipulations

 • Case-Sensitive language - uppercase and lowercase characters acts differently